derivada/derivada/README.md

 _I can easily achieve my goals with just dedication_

+19yo student from Spain, Math & Computer Science @USC

+My main motivation to learn more in this field is the pure satisfaction and joy that comes from understanding a complex system and being able to develop it further.

-Coding goals for 2021:
+Coding goals for 2021/2022:

+* Improve my code quality and profficiency
 * Pass all my CS classes with a decent grade (first semester completed with good results!!)
+* Read books about topics that I'm very interested and haven't yet been covered at uni (currently reading about: C#/.NET Framework, JS and WebDev, Graphics, Networking)
+* Learn more about database systems (ADO.NET, Entity Framework, Online Databases?? ...)
 * Understand the basic concepts behind web development and create my first web applications
-* Read a couple more books about specific topics, as that seems to me like the most efficient and solid way to learn a skill (currently reading about C#, Unity, Computer Graphics and Networks)
-* Improve my code quality and profficiency
+* Complete some personal programming projects in summer
+* Get a better understanding of libraries and dlls and how to interact with them
 * Learn how to mod my favourite games and applications (Minecraft modding with Fabric, osu!lazer)
-* Learn more about database systems
+* Learn to test the speed of my programs consistently and apply techniques to optimize them further
+* Learn about how video/audio/image encoding works in general and how to use them and manipulate them in a program

+Some other goals:
+* Get an English C2 certificate before I finish my deegree
+* Get into GSOC or some other program of that kind